arbeadiegreenspace.org

 ● adversely impact listed buildings or sites of cultural or architectural value such as monuments;

-● impact environmental health, a conservation area or green belt, or the natural environment e.g. a significant loss of trees;
+● impact environmental health, a conservation area or green belt, or the natural environment e.g. loss of biodiversity

 ● result in loss of amenities such as green spaces, recreational grounds or community buildings;